Rapper Kid Cudi to testify at Sean ‘Diddy’ Combs trial this week

 “It was just too much,” she said.
 “Too much danger, too much uncertainty of, like, what could happen if we continued to see each other.”

-Cassie said she told her family she was going to Los Angeles after the holidays to “get to work.”
-But instead, she said, she traveled after New Year’s to meet Combs in Arizona, where he had gone to visit a college with his son.
-They resumed their relationship.

-When Cassie and Combs were out of the country, Combs told her that Cudi’s car would be blown up and Combs wanted Cudi’s friends there to see it, Cassie said.
+Cassie and Combs resumed their relationship.
+When they were out of the country, Combs told her that Cudi’s car would be blown up and Combs wanted Cudi’s friends there to see it, Cassie said.